 Pitch your tent on 25 acres of the East Woods on Rainbow Pond, within driving distance to four state parks (Illini State Park, Buffalo Rock State Park, Starved Rock State Park, Mathieson State Park).
 Located on the banks of the Illinois River in near (East) Ottawa, IL There is a shallow pond (Rainbow Pond) that covers about an acre of land.
 The pond is frequented by deer, ducks, turkey, blue heron, and many other types of wild life (hunting is NOT allowed).
 Just down the lane is Dockside Bar and Grill where you can catch some music or dinner.
 Ottawa has many places in town (Within 2-3 miles) to eat, drink, enjoy live entertainment and shopping.
 Ottawa, IL is located 80 miles S/W of Chicago.
 We are about 3 miles from Skydive Chicago.
+This location is in town and there are noises from barges, trains, and neighbors.
+They do not bother most people, but the location while isolated is close to amenities and may bother some people.

 - Check in: After 12PM